 Stacy Eckert was born and raised in Northwestern Ohio.
 His father was a member of the UAW, a journeyman machinest, millwright and a small scale farmer.
-Following local tradiiton at a very young age Mr. Eckert staring workiing on his family's farm and other local farms.
+Following local tradiiton at a very young age Mr. Eckert starting working on his family's farm and other local farms.
 He enlisted in the United States Navy after high school and served six years as a Hospital Corpsman (a medic).
-In 1984, upon finishing his tour of duty with the Navy, he moved to Florida and completed his undergraduate college education at Florida International University in Miami.
-Upon graduation from FIU he moved to West Volusia County and began teaching high school Economics, American Government and World History at Father Lopez High School in Daytona Beach.
+In 1984, upon finishing his tour of duty with the Navy, he moved to Florida and completed his undergraduate college education first at Daytona State Community College (now Daytona State College), and then at Florida International University in Miami.
+Upon graduation from FIU he moved to back to West Volusia County and began teaching high school Economics, American Government and World History at Father Lopez High School in Daytona Beach.

-Mr. Eckert has always had an interest in the law and its applications and decided to make a career change and attend the University of Florida Law School.
-While attending law school, Mr. Eckert worked as a law clerk for a Gainesville law firm assisting its attorneys in debt collection and civil litigation cases.
-He graduated from law school in the top 25% of his class.
-The work experience he gained as law clerk has served him well as an attorney.
+Mr. Eckert has always had an interest in the law and its applications and decided to make a career change and was blessed to attend the University of Florida Law School.
+While attending law school, Mr. Eckert worked as a law clerk for a Gainesville law firm assisting its attorneys in debt collection and a variety of civil litigation cases.
+He graduated from law school in the top 20% of his class.
+The work experience he gained as law clerk has served him very well as an attorney.

 Today, Mr. Eckert is the loving grandfather of six grandchildren, and a dedicated attorney and counselor serving the residents of Volusia County and Seminole County, Florida.
-He works day by day to ensure that any legal matter for which he is engaged is handled with a level of professionalism, quality, and care that you can rely on in a time of need.
+He works day by day, including weekends, to ensure that any legal matter for which he is engaged is handled with a level of professionalism, quality, and care that you can rely on in a time of need.